 , or visit the Department of Health website

-A bar graph shows government spending on aged care services by spending type.
-The greatest spending was allocated to residential care ($13.6 million), which accounted for 63.3 per cent of total government spending on aged care services.
+The horizontal bar graph shows government spending on aged care services by spending type.
+The largest proportion of spending was allocated to residential care ($14.9 billion), which accounted for 59 per cent of total government spending on aged care services.

 Government spending over time

-During the 5 years between 2015–16 and 2019–20, spending patterns on aged care services have changed.
-For example, spending on community-based aged care services (including home care and home support) increased by a larger proportion than spending on residential aged care services.
+During the 5 years between 2017–18 and 2021–22, spending patterns on aged care services have changed.
+For example, spending on flexible care services increased by a larger proportion than spending on residential aged care services.
 (Note: Time series data in this topic have been adjusted for inflation).

 Return to content list

-A stacked bar graph shows government spending on aged care services by spending type over time (2015–16 to 2019–20).
-Government spending on aged care services has progressively increased between 2015–16 and 2019–20.
-Since 2015–16, government spending on home care and support services has increased by 47 per cent.
-Government spending on residential aged care services has also increased by 18 per cent.
+The stacked column graph shows government spending on aged care services by spending type over time (2017–18 to 2021–22).
+Government spending on aged care services has progressively increased 27 per cent between 2017–18 and 2021–22.
+Since 2017–18, government spending on residential aged care services has increased 12 per cent, while spending on flexible care increased by 39 per cent in the same period.

 Most people using aged care contribute to the cost of their care.
 The level of contribution is subject to an assessment of affordability.
-Information on government and consumer contributions to aged care services is provided up to 2018–19 by the Aged Care Financing Authority.
-More information on consumer spending can be found on the Aged Care Financing Authority website
+Information on government and aged care recipient contributions to aged care services in this section is sourced from the Financial Report on the Australian Aged Care Sector 2020–21.

 Return to content list

-- Contributions from residents (excluding lump sum deposits) represented 27% of total residential care provider revenue (it was 28% in 2014–15).
+- Contributions from residents (excluding lump sum deposits) represented 27% of total residential care provider revenue (the same as in 2016–17).

 Government spending by state and territory